Tourism Key For Economic Growth & Diversification In The MENA Region

 “Today’s meeting is an opportunity to identify the priorities of tourism policy for the MENA destinations, strengthen regional cooperation and public-private partnerships that prepare the region to welcome the 195 million international tourist arrivals – almost triple the present volume of 72 million – forecasted by UNWTO for 2030,” he added.

 Simon Press, Senior Exhibition Director, ATM, said: “The Middle East is developing at an extraordinary pace as countries diversify from a dependence on hydrocarbon receipts.
-As such it is vital leaders in the region continue to find new ways of capitalising on tourism growth built on sustainability.
+As such it is vital leaders in the region continue to find new ways of capitalizing on tourism growth built on sustainability.

 “The UNWTO & ATM Ministerial Forum provided an effective platform for stakeholders across the industry spectrum to identify the opportunities, as well as the challenges, that currently prevail throughout the region.”

 The Middle East received 53.6 million international tourist arrivals in 2016.
 Arrivals decreased an estimated 4% with very mixed results among the region’s destinations.
 International tourist arrivals to North Africa grew by 3% to 18.6 million.